Simplicity: The Key to SaaS Website Conversions

 For B2B SaaS companies though, website conversions are often the lifeblood for growth and survival.

 But with today's growing technology, it's easy to get caught up in the excitement of it all.
 It's tempting to want to add every possible feature, image, text, etc. that's relevant to your company.

-However, during this process, it’s pretty easy to neglect even the basics that can increase your conversion rates.
-Not only can these basic principles help your conversions, but it’ll drive help your company get steps above your competitor – and keep this upper hand.
+However, during this process, it's pretty easy to neglect even the basics that can increase your conversion rates.
+Not only can these basic principles help your conversions, but they'll help drive your company steps ahead of your competition - and keep this upper hand.

 Know Your Audience

 Tracking your customer's behavior through your website is one of the best ways you can learn more about your target audience?
 Learn the phrases, images and keywords that they respond to and the ones they pass over.
 From here, you can tailor your content and campaigns depending on each person's preferences.
 Don't just focus on what they buy; instead, take notice of what they search for and what they end up looking at.